GRADE

 Personal finance is embedded under economics in some of the K-12 Social Studies standards.
 Specifically, there are personal finance objectives in grades 1-5, U.S. History I and II, and Economics.

-Idaho receives a “C” for financial literacy instruction, as it provides some instruction through the embedded standards in the required high school economics course and some K-8 standards.
-Idaho needs to create Grades 6-8 financial literacy standards and require a stand-alone personal finance course for high school graduation in order to raise its grade to an “A.”
+Idaho receives a “B” for financial literacy instruction, as it provides instruction through the embedded standards in the required high school personal financial literacy and money management course and some K-8 economics standards.
+Idaho needs to create Grades 6-8 financial literacy standards and require a course that centers only on personal finance in order to raise its grade to an “A.”